srinivassaitangudu/helpers1/docs/coding/all.run_unit_tests.how_to_guide.md

   once
 - There is a [way](https://pypi.org/project/pytest-rerunfailures/#re-run-individual-failures)
   to provide a rerun delay for individual tests.
-However, we can’t use it for now due to
+However, we can't use it for now due to
   [#693 (comment)](https://github.com/cryptokaizen/cmamp/issues/693#issuecomment-989456031)